Jared-Godar/capstone-ideas/README.md

 When you visit a doctor, how they interpret your symptoms can determine whether your diagnosis is accurate.

+This is an open Kaggle competition with a $50,000 reward.
+Details can be [found here.](https://www.kaggle.com/c/nbme-score-clinical-patient-notes/overview)

-One part of the medical licensing emam  required test-takers to interact with Standardized Patients (people trained to portray specific clinical cases) and write a patient note.
+One part of the medical licensing exam required test-takers to interact with Standardized Patients (people trained to portray specific clinical cases) and write a patient note.
 Trained physician raters later scored patient notes with rubrics that outlined each case’s important concepts (referred to as features).
 The more such features found in a patient note, the higher the score.

 **Goal**